 “I hope I was able to help you with your concern”

-This statement can lower your repeat contacts by establishing that the advisors has fully resolved the customer’s query.
+This statement can lower your repeat contacts by establishing that the advisor has fully resolved the customer’s query.

 “I apologise for any inconvenience caused today.
 Please accept my sincere apologies”